 Considering the heavy environmental burden and the ever-increasing costs Pennsylvanians are paying on their electric bills, this is a great time to make the switch to clean solar power.
 Read on to learn about money-saving incentives that Pennsylvania state offers its residents!

 Renewable Portfolio Standard (RPS) is a law that requires a certain amount of electricity to be generated by renewable sources- the percentage of which is up to the individual state.
 Not complying with this standard results in hefty fines for the state.
 Pennsylvania’s goal is to achieve 18% clean energy by the year 2020.

 For Pennsylvania, there are two tiers within this RPS.
 Eight percent of the state’s power is to be generated from Tier 1 sources, which are clean and environmentally friendly ones, such as solar power and wind technology.
 Of that 8%, about .5% should come from solar.
 Unfortunately, this is a small percentage, considering that 10% of the state’s power is mandated to come from Tier 2 producers such as coal and large-scale hydropower, which are less clean, potentially causing environmental damage.

 The Keystone State still has a way to go until achieving fully renewable energy, but as a home or business owner, this is a great time to cash in on the incentives that are only available for a short while longer!

 Federal Solar Investment Tax Credit

-If you want to avail yourself of the ITC (and you should!), 2019 is the year to do it.
-The tax credit will decline to just 26 percent in 2020, then to 22 percent in 2021.
+If you want to avail yourself of the ITC (and you should!), 2020 is the year to do it.
+The tax credit will decline to 22 percent in 2021.
 After 2021, the ITC will remain available only for commercial and utility projects, which can receive a tax credit of just 10 percent.